14 Traits of a Sheltered Person (and How They Affect Adulthood)

 What Are the Most Misunderstood Traits of a Sheltered Person?

-People confuse sheltered traits with weakness or immaturity.
+People confuse sheltered traits with immaturity.
 In reality, they are learned psychological patterns created by protective environments.

 Common Misunderstandings

-Many assume sheltered people lack intelligence or motivation.
+Many assume that people in shelters lack intelligence or motivation.

 Author Susan Cain, known for her work on introversion, argues that quiet or cautious personalities are misunderstood in fast-paced societies.